-An Admin (station manager) has read and write access to all the features of Airtime.
+- An Admin (station manager) has read and write access to all the features of Airtime.
 This role should be reserved for trusted staff members only.
-If you give the Admin role to too many people, there could be arguments at the station!

-- A DJ (presenter) only has write access to features related to the specific shows assigned to them by an Admin or Program Manager.
+If you give the Admin role to too many people, there could be arguments at the station! - A Program Manager has write access to the entire broadcast schedule, but cannot see the System menu and therefore cannot adjust Airtime preferences, manage user accounts, change media folder or stream settings, or view the Playout History log. - A DJ (presenter) only has write access to features related to the specific shows assigned to them by an Admin or Program Manager.
 The DJ can read data for other shows in the Calendar, but not write to them.
 This read access to other shows helps staff plan their own shows, for instance avoiding the scenario where two DJs play the same music by coincidence.
 Like a Program Manager, a DJ cannot see the System menu when they log in. - A Guest can log in to read the forthcoming schedule or playlists, but has no write permission for any feature.
 Guest users cannot see the Add Media, Library or System menus when they log in.
 The group of guest users might include the station accountant, or the show assistants.